lvgl/lvgl/docs/widgets/canvas.rst

 A Canvas inherits from `Image </widgets/img>`__ where the user can draw anything.
-Rectangles, texts, images, lines, arcs can be drawn here using lvgl’s drawing engine.
-Additionally “effects” can be applied, such as rotation, zoom and blur.
+Rectangles, texts, images, lines, arcs can be drawn here using lvgl's drawing engine.
+Additionally "effects" can be applied, such as rotation, zoom and blur.

 Parts and Styles